v-fedorov/pipeline-extension-manager/misc/chrome_extension/README.md

 ![test interace](https://user-images.githubusercontent.com/17149559/27692962-0a287034-5cb6-11e7-8922-e645696dad24.png)
 Simply clicking on the document you want to test will start the test and the results will appear

-#### !!Warning!!
-Before you can search documents and test extensions, one MUST provide an API with valid permissions.
-Instructions are be found in the 'Settings' tab of the tester

-#### Additional notes about the tester
-This will ONLY test metadata, it does not include permissions and datastreams.
-These features will come in the future when the extension tester API is updated.

 ## How to build
 1. Download/clone git repo
 2. Turn on developer mode in chrome
 3. Load unpacked extension
 4. Find the `chrome_extension` folder in the repo under the `misc` folder
-5. Don't forget to add the API key in the `settings` tab of the tester

 ## How to run
 Head to the Coveo Cloud Platform extension's tab